mikhailshilkov/mikhailio-docpad/src/documents/draft/index.html.md

 1. Simplicity of creation, change and support

-    Asyncrounous distributed processing of messages bring quite some extra complexity into the software.
+    Asynchronous distributed processing of messages bring quite some extra complexity into the software.
 We constantly work on reducing this price.
-The code gets optimized, at first place, for increased readability and easyness to understand for all the team members, for the cost of change and support.
+The code gets optimized, at first place, for increased readability and easiness to understand for all the team members, for the cost of change and support.
 If nobody but the author can decrypt the code, no great architecture will make the team happy.

     This statements looks obvious, but it might take quite some time and effort before the team starts to consistently implement it and not just declare the principle.
 Do the regular refactoring in case you feel you can do the code a bit better and simpler.
 All the source code should get reviewed and the most critical parts are better to be developed in pair.